IanTerzo/Neutron/README.md

 Create modern cross-platform apps in HTML and CSS with Python

 ## What is Neutron
-Neutron allows developers to build complex Python apps while using CSS and HTML for the design.
-Neutron will give full access to the DOM just as it would be in Javascript and will offer an easy scripting method to bind HTML with Python.
+Neutron allows developers to build native Python apps while using CSS and HTML for the design.
+Neutron will give full access to the DOM just as it would be in Javascript and  offer an easy scripting method to bind HTML with Python.

 ## Installation
 At the moment there is no straightforward installation method using pip.
 So for now, it is only possible like this.